 |Micro metal gearmotor.|

 The Zumo chassis uses two motors, one for each tread.
 The ideal motors for your robot depend on your desired torque, speed, and current draw, so with the chassis.
-We generally recommend using HP versions of our micro metal gearmotors since the tracks require a decent amount of torque to move effectively; higher gear ratios of the non-HP motors might work if you want lower current draw, but they will be slower and offer less control.
-Specifically, we recommend the 50:1, 75:1, or 100:1 HP motors for use with this chassis.
+We generally recommend using high-power (HP or HPCB, which have long-life carbon brushes) versions of our micro metal gearmotors since the tracks require a decent amount of torque to move effectively; higher gear ratios of the non-HP motors might work if you want lower current draw, but they will be slower and offer less control.
+Specifically, we primarily recommend the 50:1, 75:1, or 100:1 HP or HPCB motors for use with this chassis.
 The following table summarizes the key specifications of these three gearmotors.
 The first four columns are specifications of the motors themselves, while the last column is the measured top speed of a Zumo chassis loaded to a weight of 500 g and driven with these motors.
 Note that the specifications are for 6V operation, which is approximately the voltage you would get with four alkaline batteries; four NiMH AA cells will typically provide less than 5V.

 |Top Zumo Speed